acamu/raspberry-docker/README.md

     curl -sSL https://get.docker.com | sh

-There is a bug you need to downgrade to an old version
+There is a bug you need to downgrade to an old version (in case of Cgroup error)

     sudo apt-get install -y docker-ce=17.09.0~ce-0~raspbian --allow-downgrades